muranamihdk/denden_extension/test/README.txt

-Please run unit-test.py at one directory upper.
+Run unit-test.py at the same directory in which denden_extension.py is located.

 $ python test/unit-test.py